streamdata-gallery-organizations/stack-exchange/_listings/stack-exchange/apis.md

   x-api-slug: stack-exchange
   description: After someone asks a question, members of the community propose answers.
     Others vote on those answers.
 Very quickly, the answers with the most votes rise to the top.
-You don???t have to read through a lot of discussion to find the best answer.
+You dont have to read through a lot of discussion to find the best answer.
 Like to...
   image: http://kinlane-productions.s3.amazonaws.com/screen-capture-api/253-stack-exchange.jpg
   humanURL: http://stackexchange.com